fe-eule/webview-ui-toolkit/packages/react/README.md

 # react-webview-ui-toolkit

-React component or hook library for WebView.
+React components and hooks library for WebView.

 ## Index